 Bite-Sized Twice-Baked Potatoes

 These bite-sized twice-baked potatoes are similar to their larger counterparts, yet don't require a fork and knife — perfect for dining on the couch during your viewing party.
-This fully loaded potato requires a longer time commitment; however, with the right tools (a melon baller), assembly is a relatively pain-free, and their robust flavor is worth the extra effort.
+This fully loaded potato requires a longer time commitment; however, with the right tool (a melon baller), assembly is a relatively pain-free, and their robust flavor is worth the extra effort.

 Chocolate-covered strawberries seem far more luxurious than their simple assemblage would suggest.
 Melt the chocolate of your choice and start dipping!
 It's a quick dessert that's as rich as the Emmys themselves.